 Students must have a current completed FAFSA on file.
-After all grants and scholarships are applied, then ALGI benefits may be used for remaining expenses (minus facility fee and special building fee) at the in-state tuition rate and required textbooks, up to the DoD cap.
+After all grants and scholarships are applied, then ALGI benefits may be used for remaining expenses (minus facility fee, ACCS enhancement fee and special building fee) at the in-state tuition rate and required textbooks, up to the Department of Defense (DOD) cap.
 NOTICE: Remedial courses are not funded under the Alabama GI Dependents' Scholarship Program.

 Dependent children must file an application prior to age 26 (to age 30 in certain cases).
 A spouse or widow(er) does not have a filing deadline or age limitation.

 For more information and application procedures, students or prospective students should contact the nearest Veterans Affairs Office, located in each Alabama county courthouse, or write to Alabama GI Dependents’ Scholarship Program, P. O. Box 1509, Montgomery, AL 36102-1509 or visit the Alabama Department of Veterans Affairs website, https://va.alabama.gov/dependents-scholarship/.